outworldly/PMC/Regulating.md

 - The post Cold War world has brought about new challenges and opportunities, with small wars and weak states requiring external assistance for security.
 - The Green Paper aims to address these issues and provide a framework for the control of violence and the export of private military services. # Private Military Services
 Private military services are becoming increasingly involved in military and security activities in developed countries.
 This is because states and international organizations are turning to the private sector as a cost-effective way of procuring services that were once exclusive to the military.
 For example, the British Government outsources certain tasks that were traditionally undertaken by the armed services.

-## Reasons for the Increase in Private Military Services
-- Cost-effectiveness: Private military services are often more affordable than maintaining a large military force.
-- Specialized expertise: Private military companies often have specialized knowledge and skills that can be beneficial in certain situations.
-- Flexibility: Private military services can be easily scaled up or down based on the needs of the state or organization.
-- International intervention: There is an increasing need for intervention by the international community in conflicts around the world.

 ## Types of Private Military Services
 1. Conflict assistance: Governments may employ private military companies to help them in a conflict.
 Examples include the governments of Sierra Leone and Angola.